dorkbox/Console/README.md

 ```
-Note: This project was inspired (and some parts heavily modified) by the excellent
-      JLine and JAnsi libraries.
+Note: This project was inspired by the excellent JLine and JAnsi libraries.
 Many thanks to their hard work.
 ```

 &nbsp;